SabrinaPetter/SabrinaPetter/README.md

 ### Hi there 👋

+Living the dream and pursuing a carreer as a Full Stack dev.

+🌱 I’m getting started on the path to proficiency on JavaScript, TypeScript, C#, React, Redux, .NET Core, Azure, PowerShell and Docker with Integrify.

 <!--
 **SabrinaPetter/SabrinaPetter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.